AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-03-21-templates-and-optimization.markdown

 ```

 The `typename....
 Ts` is called a *parameter pack*.
-It accepts an arbitrary number of types.
+It accepts an arbitrary number of types, and essentially puts them in a list.
 In the statement `callback(ent, getComponent<Ts>(ent)...)`, we tell our compiler to *expand* the parameter pack into the list of parameters with the `...` operator.
 So, if we call `eachEntity<Image&, Position&>`, it will expand that statement into `callback(ent, getCompoent<Image&>(ent), getComponent<Position&>(ent))`.
 That's exactly what we want.